Master of Education in Elementary Education

 Degree Requirements

-Licensed persons are eligible for the Master of Education degree.
+Licensed or non-licensed individuals are eligible for the Master of Education degree however the master's degree alone does not lead to teacher licensure.
 The major portion of the program includes coursework that addresses practical aspects of teaching at the elementary school level—literacy development, mathematics, science, social studies, curriculum development, and working with families.
 Available courses focus on the relationship between theories of child development and educational practices designed to foster that development.
 The program culminates in a final paper, project, or thesis.

 1. Thirty (30) credits including credits required for the major.